 Gambler's ruin suggests that growth events occur randomly, depending their survival on the stock of stored resources.
 In Gambler's ruin problem, reserves behave according to a simple random walk.
 This problem has been often presented in many works considering the stochastic processes theory in contexts under the frameworks of Markov Chains, Random Walks, Martingales or even others.
-Billingsley [6] or Feller [7] solve problems in this topic using the classic first step analysis to obtain a difference equation, which approach we use in our study.
-In another basis, Grimmett and Stirzaker [8] and Karlin and Taylor [9] get resolutions through the Martingales Theory and use it as an applications' example of the Martingales Stopping Time Theorem.
+Billingsley [5] or Feller [6] solve problems in this topic using the classic first step analysis to obtain a difference equation, which approach we use in our study.
+In another basis, Grimmett and Stirzaker [7] and Karlin and Taylor [8] get resolutions through the Martingales Theory and use it as an applications' example of the Martingales Stopping Time Theorem.

-The study of the problem of the pension's funds sustainability, in the context it is developed, considers the gambler's ruin probability, i.e., the probability of the game reserves exhaustion.
+The study of the problem of the pension's funds sustainability, in the context it is developed, considers the gambler's ruin probability, i.e. the probability of the game reserves exhaustion.
 This theoretical basis brings an important insight over the problem that is a significant concern of governments' social politics, following some developments that have been studied in our previous works, as will be seen next.
 In this work we bring a new perspective and some complements to the previous approach, presenting a conception's repositioning and showing the usefulness of our methodology by bringing for instance important recommendations in this area and some orientations in terms of the established principles and future bases for funds management.

 For national pensions funds plans, there is not an alternative way to a balanced pensions fund.
-Countries must give great attention to the long-term pension plans' financial sustainability, as many are doing, and it is this capability of getting a balanced long-term plan that will allow this systems' sustainability.
-Chen and Yang [10].
+Countries must give great attention to the long-term pension plans' financial sustainability, as many are doing, and it is this capability of getting a balanced long-term plan that will allow this systems' sustainability, Chen and Yang [9].
 Besides, pensions' plans, whichever they are public or private, are ruled by the same needed principle of sustainability.
 In our paper, we provide tools for assessing the costs of policies followed to ensure the sustainability of these funds.

-The paper is an updated approach of the work presented in SPMCS 2012, see Filipe, Ferreira and Andrade [11].
+The paper is an updated approach of the work presented in SPMCS 2012, see Filipe, Ferreira, and Andrade [10].
 We provide new proposals to develop the theoretical bases and to redefine some orientations concerning the consequent implications on pensions funds.
-After the presentation of "Materials and Methods", the "Gambler's Ruin Probability" is calculated, and the "Fund Ruin Probability" is studied.
-Then follows a "Ruin Probability's Particularization" using normal distributions, and the characterization of Assets and Liability Management Politics through a generalized Brownian motion process, see Ferreira and Filipe [12] and Jarner and Kronborg [13].
-Follow the "Discussion", and the "Conclusions".
-And ending, the "References".
+After the presentation of "Materials and Methods", the "Gambler's Ruin Probability" is calculated, and then the "Fund Ruin Probability" is studied.
+Then follows a "Ruin Probability's Particularization" using normal distributions, the definition of Assets and Liability Management Politics the "Discussion" and ending the "References".

-In Ferreira [14,15], Ferreira and Andrade [16], Ferreira, Andrade and Filipe [17] and Andrade, Ferreira and Filipe [18] more applications of stochastic processes can be seen in problems of reserves and pensions funds.
+In Ferreira [11,12], Ferreira and Andrade [13], Ferreira, Andrade, and Filipe [14] and Andrade, Ferreira and Filipe [15] more applications of stochastic processes can be seen in problems of reserves and pensions funds.

-2 Materials and Methods
+2. Materials and Methods